What is Data Science and why does it matter?

 |$29,280 total tuition||University’s Niche.com Grade: C+|

 Data Science is a concentration within this Master of Science in Computer Science degree, completed in 32 credits.
 Students complete core computer science coursework in networking, programming, algorithms, security, databases, and systems engineering, and are also required to take a capstone course.
-Data science concentrators learn to use the open-source language R for statistical inference, regression, predictive analytics, and data mining.
+Data science concentrators learn to perform techniques such as inference, regression, data mining and predictive analytics.
 CTU is focused primarily on online technical education for adult students, and many students are members of the military or veterans.
 The program is welcoming to students with less academic preparation.
 Students will gain marketable skills across computer science in addition to data-oriented competencies.
 More about this program …

 |Location: Adelphi, Maryland||36 credits|